 A student applying to a master's program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 - present unofficial transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 The unofficial transcript should be easily readable and clearly indicate degree(s) awarded, courses and course grades for each term.
 If accepted, official transcripts can be emailed from the university to GraduateAdmissions@IllinoisState.edu or mailed in a sealed envelope to: Illinois State University, Graduate School, 209 Hovey Hall, Campus Box 4040, Normal, IL 61790-4040.

 International students can learn more about specific application requirements by visiting the Office of Admissions.

 Additional Program Admission Requirements

-- submit a statement describing your career objectives (minimum 750 words, typed and doubled-spaced) addressing the following points:
+Submit a statement that describes your career objectives and addresses the following points:

 - Why are you interested in pursuing the College Student Personnel Administration (CSPA) program?